THE ADDICTION INDUSTRY

 Remarkably, just as in the case of cigarette smoking, ‘vested interests’ have also carried out a campaign to undermine and understate the results of scientific research about marijuana.
 However, those with ‘vested interests’ are not necessarily criminals, dealers and drug pushers.
 The instigators of the proposal to legalise street drugs, particularly marijuana, are academics, lawyers and bureaucrats, many from within the health system itself. *

-Of great concern is the fact that many of them have been funded directly or indirectly by pharmaceutical corporation, tobacco companies, and some of the world’s wealthiest men including George Soros a messianic billionaire*, a ‘philanthropist’ and an immensely powerful financial speculator with unlimited resources.
+Of great concern is the fact that many of them have been funded directly or indirectly by pharmaceutical corporation, tobacco companies, and some of the world’s wealthiest men including George Soros a messianic billionaire*, a ‘philanthropist’ and an immensely powerful financial speculator with almost unlimited resources.

 Soros is hell-bent on overturning the U.N. sanctions on what he personally perceives to be ‘acceptable’ drugs.
 As he said “If it were up to me, I would establish a strictly controlled network through which I would make most drugs, excluding the most dangerous one like crack legally available”.